wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-faq.md

 Title: GitHub Copilot for Business FAQ
-Date: 2023-12-01
+Date: 2023-11-10
 Category: Posts
 Tags: ai, github
 Slug: github-copilot-for-business-faq
-Author: <Willy-Peter Schaub
+Author: Willy-Peter Schaub
 Summary: Frequently Asked Questions (FAQ) that have been mushrooming during our evaluation phase.
 Part 2 - FAQ.

 Welcome to our GitHub Copilot experimentation and usage FAQ Page!
 This page provide you with comprehensive answers to common questions raised by our engineers about [GitHub Copilot for Business](https://resources.github.com/copilot-for-business), an innovative tool that revolutionizes code development through intelligent suggestions and auto-completion.
 Whether you are a seasoned engineer or just starting out, this FAQ page aims to enhance your experience with GitHub Copilot and address any inquiries you may have.
-If you do not find the information you are looking for, feel free to reach out through the provided channels, and we will be happy to assist you.
+If you do not find the information you are looking for, feel free to reach out through the provided discussion channel, and we will be happy to assist you.

 # Frequently asked questions (FAQ)